QiyunC/im2txt_demo/README.md

 # 2020.11.22
 This repo is forked from https://github.com/siavash9000/im2txt_demo for purpose of class project.
-In the process of changing things right now.
+Still in the process of changing things right now.

 Added changes to the original code, updated several functions to make things work with python3 and my current tensorflow version '1.13.1'.